CivicActions/guidebook/docs/04-how-we-work/tools/slack.md

 ## Tips

 - Consider using the word "ping" to check on the availability of someone
-- Create a Google Hangout from Slack: type **/hangout** (will need to authorize the slack app in hangout too)
+- Create a Google Meet from Slack: type **/hangout** (will need to authorize the slack app in Meet/Hangout too)
 - To quickly bring back the last message you sent back to the text box, just press the Up arrow key.
 - You can adjust notification preferences:
   ![Slack Notifications](../../images/slack-notifications.png)